CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/setup-grafana.md

     {{% alert type="note" title="Note" %}}This button is broken in the Grafana 8.5.3 version and it may be necessary to use your keyboard's *tab* button until the *Upload JSON file* button is highlighted and press *Enter*.{{% /alert %}}

-1. Locate the `Flow Execution Requests.json` file saved locally.
+1. Locate the `Flow Execution Requests.json` file extracted from the downloaded `Grafana.Dashboards.zip`.
 1. Select the file and click *Open*.
 1. Select the folder in Grafana you wish the dashboard to be saved in, e.g. *Cortex*.
 1. Select your configured Loki data source from the dropdown menu.